johnarban/HOP/README.md

 - `--batch`: run without showing any plots.
 Useful if you create a script to reduce multiple spectra.
 - `--plot`: [**Only in `plot_and_reduce.py`**] plot only the wavelength calibration and target spectrum without the diagnostic plots.
 Recommended if you using a script and `-t` and `-b` have been set.
 - `--width`: How wide should the spectral extraction region be is measured automatically.
 Default is 1.5* gaussian FWHM.

+### Files

+- `wavelength_cal.py` houses the wavelength calibration program.
+By default uses a 2<sup>nd</sup> order polynomial
+- `reduction_script_mod` an example data reduction script with some possible modifications
+- Eventually there will be more comments